Audition Requirements

 You can film your self-tape on a video camera or smartphone.
 Make sure you film in landscape, not portrait.
 You should film your audition material in a quiet space and check that the device is picking up your voice clearly.

 Use natural light where possible, and soft, diffused practical lighting if required.
-Your lighting source(s) should not be in shot or behind you and avoid the casting of shadows.
+Your lighting source(s) should not be in shot or behind you and please avoid the casting of shadows.

 Try to find a plain background to film against and place your camera at eye-level, framing the shot in a mid-close (including your chest to the top of your head).

-You can choose to perform looking into the lens or to a character on either side of the camera making sure your whole face is still visible.
+You can choose to perform looking directly into the lens or to a character on either side of the camera making sure your whole face is still visible.
 Only use props that are essential to the performance.
-Try to avoid too many takes – trust your work and enjoy the experience.
+Try to avoid too many takes - trust your work and enjoy the experience.

 Integrated Foundation Year Applicants